TempleEight/temple-docs/TempleEight/docs/getting-started.md

 ~/temple-tutorial ❯❯❯
 ```

-In this new directory, create a file called `simple.temple`.
+In this new directory, create a plain text file called `simple.temple`.
 Within this file we are going to define a new project and an example service.

 ### Defining a Project